One frequently asked question is: "Why should I calibrate my instrument?"

 Today's digital instruments are not exempt from regular calibrations.
 Even though they inherently are more stable than their analog predecessors, their tolerances are much narrower than in the past.
 And even the latest digitizing instruments have analog circuitry—preamplifiers, buffers, etc.—whose performance can change over time.

-A regular schedule of calibrations will keep your instruments in optimal condition to support your design, troubleshooting, and manufacturing work.
+A regular schedule of instrument calibration will keep your equipment in optimal condition to support your design, troubleshooting, and manufacturing work

 Why Choose Tektronix for Multi-brand Services?